Hybrid Spintronic-CMOS Spiking Neural Network With On-Chip Learning: Devices, Circuits and Systems: Simulation Results

 The programming and neuron circuits were simulated using a standard cell library in 45nm commercial CMOS technology.
 Although biological time scales are in the range of $\sim$ ms, it is not essential to limit the processing speed of the circuit to such slow time constants for implementing pattern recognition systems \cite{rajendran2013specifications}.
 The circuits were designed to operate at time constants in the range of $\sim \mu$s.

-Fig. \ref{fig:negf_stdp} (c) shows the response of the programming circuit for the case when the programming current path is active throughout the simulation time.
+Fig. \ref{fig:negf_stdp} (b) shows the response of the programming circuit for the case when the programming current path is active throughout the simulation time.
 The gate voltage of the transistor $M_{STDP}$ increases linearly and is reset at each input pulse leading to exponential sub-threshold current dynamics.
 The average power consumption of the circuit is 0.46$\mu W$ for the entire positive time window.
 The duration of the time window can be varied by changing the capacitance value.
 Further, this programming circuit can be shared by synapses in a particular column.
-It is worth noting here, that this power consumption does not include the power consumed in the $M_{STDP}$ transistor as current will flow through it only when then programming current path is activated for 1$ns$.
-The supply voltage was maintained at $600mV$ and hence the maximum amount of energy consumption involved in synapse programming is $\sim 15fJ (600mV \times 25\mu A \times 1 ns)$.
+It is worth noting here, that this power consumption does not include the power consumed in the $M_{STDP}$ transistor as current will flow through it only when the programming current path is activated for 1$ns$.
+The supply voltage for $M_{STDP}$ transistor was maintained at $600mV$ and hence the maximum amount of energy consumption involved in synapse programming is $\sim 48fJ (600mV \times 80\mu A \times 1 ns)$ per synaptic event.

-Fig. \ref{fig:neuron_sim} depicts the response of the CMOS neuron in response to a constant input current.
+Fig. \ref{fig:neuron_sim} depicts the response of the CMOS neuron to a constant input current.
 As explained earlier, spike frequency adaptation scheme reduces the spike frequency to a steady state value.
 For a membrane capacitance of 50$fF$, the average power consumption of the circuit was $\sim$5.7$pJ$/ spike.